Cigars,…Barrettes?

 Bear in mind, this barrette was no ordinary accessory.
 It was the catalyst for my very first business venture.
 That’s right—I was a boss lady at age 10!
 I vividly remember asking a classmate to remove a store-bought barrette from her hair so I could study it.
 Once I figured out the mechanics (cue the applause), I set out to elevate the design.

 Luckily, my mom had a lead on an exclusive supply shop—an under-the-radar gem no one at school knew about.
 It became my secret weapon.
 I carefully selected every ribbon, bead, and colorway to create my bespoke collection.
-The girlies started to take notice and what began as a fun hobby, quickly turned into a booming little business.
-I sold barrettes to classmates, then to friends of classmates, and eventually to Bloomingdale’s!
-My production studio?
-A tan metal box with stickers all over it, complete with a lock to keep my coveted designs secure — Oh yes, security protocols were followed even though my factory was miniature :)
+People started to take notice and what began as a fun hobby, quickly turned into a booming little business.
+I sold barrettes to classmates, then to friends of classmates—I even set-up alternate distribution channels where authorized dealers (insert my father and grandmother) were promoting my barrettes, leading to sales in new market segments.
+My biggest retail client was…wait for it…Bloomingdales!
+Wondering about my manufacturing facility?
+It was a tan metal box with stickers all over it, complete with a lock to keep my coveted designs secure — Oh yes, security protocols were necessary even though my production facility was mobile and quite miniature :)

 After about two semesters, the demand fizzled.
 Any guesses why?
 Let’s just say my competitive advantage was compromised.
 The location of my top-secret supplier was leaked to another school mate angling for a piece of my market share (5th graders were so cutthroat, lol).
 In my head I want to believe the competitor went to great lengths to obtain the intel, like a whole espionage thing such as tapping my phone.
 But in reality, the whistle blower was my little 7-year-old sister who attended the same school — They likely tickled her, gave her a piece of candy and she cracked.
-Soon, copycat designs were everywhere and the market was over-saturated, but I look back on this time in my life with fond memories.
+Soon, copycat designs were everywhere, but I look back on this time in my life with fond memories.
 I mean, let’s be honest, imitation is the highest form of flattery!
 But more importantly, I built something thoughtful.
 Something unique.
 Something revered.
 At just 10.
+Find me pictured below (pardon the vintage condition of the photo)—These were my friends and customers though I wouldn’t be surprised if there weren’t undercover agents in the mix as well :)

 PS.
-In case you’re wondering, the name of the top-secret craft store was called Magic Mushroom…shhhhhhh :)
+In case you’re wondering, the name of the top-secret craft store was called Magic Mushroom…shhhhhhhhhhhhhh